 Co-chairs: James Van Mil (University of Cincinnati), Oliver Pesch (EBSCO Information Services)

-in light of the release of COUNTER 4 and making applicable updates to the SUSHI workroom pages
+and applicable updates to the SUSHI workroom pages

 The SUSHI schemas